HackCle/hack4justice/README.md

-Hack 4 Justice is a social justice hackathon toolkit based on what we (Hack Cleveland) learned and accomplished producing FIX 216.
+Hack 4 Justice is a social justice hackathon toolkit.
+We're releasing our process of coordinating our event, FIX 216, so others may replicate.

+In this repo we we've documented what we (Hack Cleveland) learned and accomplished producing FIX 216.

 Fix 216 was a civic hackathon that produced websites and apps that are facilitating open dialogue, idea generation, and awareness-building around public safety, excessive force and the Department of Justice consent decree in Cleveland, Ohio.